jonathan-bower/DataScienceResources/README.md

 * [Startups, you are doing data science wrong!](https://gigaom.com/2013/09/28/notice-to-startups-you-are-doing-data-science-wrong/) - High level explanation about how to use data science in a start-up company.
 * [Product Psychology](http://www.productpsychology.com/category/user-behavior/)  - Understanding user behavior.

+### Team Communication & Business Tools
+There are some very innovative new companies that are producing very effective tools to minimize and abstract away inefficient processes at companies.
+While it isn't strictly data science related, these products could be very help to integrate with your teams to improve overall productivity.
+* [Aha!](http://www.aha.io/) - Clean product roadmapping software for PMs.
+* [Slack](https://slack.com) - Amazing team communication tool - abstracting away unnecessary e-mails.
+* [Harvest](https://www.getharvest.com) - Effortless time tracking for business.
+* [Trello](https://trello.com) - Helping organize everything - great for project management.
+* [Zapier](https://zapier.com/zapbook/harvest/slack/) - Bringing together Harvest + Slack + Trello and a lot more...
+* [Thoughtbot Playbook](http://playbook.thoughtbot.com/) -  A detailed account of how thought book runs is software consulting company talking about guiding principles, design sprints, code reviews to sales and operations.
+A content packed post.
+* [IFTTT](http://www.ifttt.com) - 'Putting the internet to work for you'.
+Great for small companies to automate social media, marketing or to have your own personal recipes set up.
+* [Github](https://github.com) - Clearly a great product - 'Build software better, together'.
+* Web Analytics & Reporting Software:
+	* [Google Analytics](http://www.google.com/analytics/) - In depth real-time analytics.
+	* [Mixpanel](https://mixpanel.com/) - provides real-time analytics and solid cohort analysis.
+	* [Clicky](http://clicky.com/) - Pride themselves on ease of use.

 ## Career Resources

 ### Data Science Career Path